openlattice/lattice-js/docs/EntityDataModelApi.md

 `POST /edm/schema`

-Creates a new Schema definition, it it doesn't exist.
+Creates a new Schema definition, if it doesn't exist.

 **Parameters**